hatchdotlol/hatch-api/README.md

 ## Running

-- Install the Rust toolchain, [MinIO](https://min.io/docs/minio/linux/operations/installation.html), git, and SQLite drivers (on Debian this is `libsqlite-dev` if you don't have it by default)
+- Install the Rust toolchain, [MinIO](https://min.io/docs/minio/linux/operations/installation.html), Redis, git, and SQLite drivers (on Debian this is `libsqlite-dev` if you don't have it by default)
+- Start a local Redis instance bound to the default port (or just start your Redis systemd service)
-- Start a MinIO server in the background bound to `localhost:9000`
+- Start a MinIO server in the background
   - Make a bucket named "pfps" and one named "assets"
   - Add a `default.png` to the pfps bucket for a default profile picture
 - Copy `.env.sample` to `.env` and fill out the env variables.